edgeimpulse/particle-ingestion/README.md

-# Particle Photon2 Ingestion Project
+# Edge Impulse's Particle Photon2 Ingestion Project

+For more information see our [Particle Photon 2](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/particle-photon-2) documentation.

 ## Hardware
 The ingestion firmware is based on the Particle Photon2 and uses the [Analog Devices ADXL362](https://www.analog.com/media/en/technical-documentation/data-sheets/adxl362.pdf)